Koosjuh/TeamPurple/Attack Surface Management/Cryptography/Post-Quantum Cryptography/cryptographic_inventory_post_quantum_readiness.md

 ## How to use this document

 This is a **reusable assessment template**, validated end-to-end against a live environment.
-Per engagement: (1) run the queries section by section, enumeration-first; (2) record every result — including empty ones, with their coverage label — into the companion **findings matrix** (`findings-matrix-template.md`); (3) score maturity per the level criteria, applying the coverage cap; (4) seed the detection watchlists from the findings and deploy the R1–R7 pack; (5) the filled matrix plus this document's narrative sections *is* the customer report.
+Per engagement: (1) run the queries section by section, enumeration-first; (2) record every result — including empty ones, with their coverage label — into the companion **findings matrix** (`findings-matrix-template.md`); (3) score maturity per the level criteria, applying the coverage cap; (4) seed the detection watchlists from the findings and deploy the R1–R7 pack; (5) the filled matrix plus this document's narrative sections *is* the report.
 Placeholders throughout use `⟨angle brackets⟩`.
 Queries may fail per tenant on schema variance — that is expected and diagnostic (see the schema-defensiveness convention below); the fix patterns are embedded in each section.

 ## How to read this document (legend)